-On the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors selected and approved the following persons as nominees for election at the Annual Meeting to serve until the next annual meeting of stockholders, or until their successors are duly elected and qualified or until their earlier resignation or removal: Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, John W. Seazholtz, Joel Slutzky, and Thomas L. Thomas.
+On the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors selected and approved the following persons as nominees for election at the Annual Meeting: Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, Joel Slutzky, Thomas L. Thomas and Mikel Williams.
 Each nominee for election is currently a member of our Board of Directors and has agreed to serve if elected.
 We have no reason to believe that any of the nominees will be unavailable to serve.
 In the event any of the nominees named herein is unable to serve or declines to serve at the time of the Annual Meeting, the persons named in the enclosed proxy will exercise discretionary authority to vote for substitutes.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named above.